 Energy-Review.co.uk

 Hi, I'm Rob and I run Energy-Review.co.uk.
 I initially started this project 5 years ago when I was looking to switch energy suppliers and found there wasn't a website that provided simple, data backed reviews on all the suppliers available.
 Since then, I spent have a lot of time (too much some may say!) looking at all publicly available data about each supplier and writing reviews using this information.
 These reviews are updated as regularly as possible and any data is backed up by a source where necessary.
 I have also started writing guides on various energy related topics which hopefully you will find useful.
 If you find any issues, please use our contact form to let us know.

-Beat the April Price Cap!
+Beat the Price Cap!

-Use the button below to get a free quote in only a few minutes and if you sign up using that link, you'll get your £50 credit.
+Click below to get a free quote in minutes and get your £50 credit.

+Energy-Review.co.uk